Fees, Utilisation and Recovery Rates: Getting the mix right in your business

 There are other reasons for a low recovery rate.
 You can read more about them in this guide Recovery Rates: Are you getting paid for all the work you do? by Esther Carder, Partner, Kingston Smith.
 Make sure you are not guilty of any of these.

-The 2019 DBA Annual Survey will be open for participation in May.
-The resulting Report is an invaluable members-only business tool which enables you to benchmark your financial performance with those of your peers.
-Released each Autumn it covers fees, salaries, utilisation, income, recovery rates, benefits and trends within DBA member companies.
+Released each autumn the DBA Annual Survey covers fees, salaries, utilisation, income, recovery rates, benefits and trends within DBA member companies.
 Data is segmented by geography and size of agency to make comparisons more relevant.

 Read more about the DBA Annual Survey here and watch the short video below on the value of participating.